Positional Games and QBF: A Polished Encoding: Comparison to Related Encodings

+\emph{Monotonicity.} Using the property of monotonicity of positional games---the set of claimed vertices only grows throughout the game---our clauses manage to capture this property more directly than the previous encodings.
+For instance, \DYS introduces variables that are true if a player wins in time point $t$ by reaching a winning configuration.
+We avoid the need to know explicitly by which time point a player won via propagating the claimed vertices through to the last time point and only need to test for the winning configuration of both players there.
+Through de-coupling the time aspect of games from checking winning positions, our encoding has fewer variables and shorter clauses, that again benefit propagation.

+\emph{Indicator Variables.} To the best of our knowledge, all translations of games (including non-positional ones) to \ac{QBF} introduce variables that indicate types of illegal moves by White.
+Such variables again weaken the encoding due to longer clauses.
+The encoding \DYS has the following types of illegal moves; white claims too many vertices, too few vertices, already occupied vertices.
+All of these are explicitly encoded in \DYS, whereas \ENCP corrects white's move.
+The key insight in the work of \cite{Gomes05} raises the question of how to address White's illegal behavior without weakening the encoding or introducing auxiliary variables.

-\subsection{Size of the \ENC Encoding}
+\subsection{Size of the \ENCP Encoding}

+In Table~\ref{tab:readability}, we give a high-level overview of the different variables and clauses of the two encodings \DYS and \ENCP.
+We rename the variables from \DYS for clarity to the nearest corresponding variables in \ENCP.
+We believe that an encoding having fewer different types of variables and with a more uniform set of clauses is easier to understand and can provide easier inspiration to future game encodings.

-It is straightforward to estimate the number of variables and clauses of the encoding.
-For instance, clauses with a description containing $v\in V, t\in T$ are generated at most $\size\cdot\depth$ times.
-Since the depth of a game is limited by the number of vertices, the number of clauses is roughly $20 \size^2 + \size \cdot |E_\black| + |E_\white|$. \\
+It is straightforward to estimate the number of variables and clauses of \ENCP.
+For instance, clauses with a description containing $v\in V, t\in T$ are generated at most $\size\depth$ times, where the size of the board is $\size=|V|$ and the length of the game $\depth=|T|$.
+The encoding \DYS in \cite{DiptaramaYS2016} is originally formulated only for generalized \gamename{Tic-tac-toe}.
+For a fair comparison, we estimate the number of clauses of \DYS and choose advantageous translation from non-clausal formulas.

+Table~\ref{tab:size} contains a detailed list of variables and clauses introduced by \ENCP (compared with \DYS).
+In the table, we differentiate between binary, ternary clauses (two, respectively three literals) and longer clauses.
+Generally, short clauses are to be preferred because they generalize more and tend to provide more optimization opportunities to solvers.